o19s/opensearch-search-quality-evaluation/README.md

-# opensearch-search-quality-evaluation

-* [hybrid-search](https://github.com/o19s/opensearch-search-quality-evaluation/tree/main/hybrid-search) - Playground for hybrid search experiments.
-* [opensearch-search-quality-evaluation-plugin](https://github.com/o19s/opensearch-search-quality-evaluation/tree/main/opensearch-search-quality-evaluation-plugin) - OpenSearch job scheduler plugin for evaluation framework.
+# OpenSearch Hybrid Search / Search Quality Evaluation Framework

+This repository is for the OpenSearch hybrid search and search quality evaluation framework.